karlwilcox/website-build/_drafts/articles/2025-ai-image-generation.md

-I’ve been largely ignoring AI image generators as I felt they have developed either an unsavoury reputation (used to create harmful or hateful fakes) or a poor reputation (unrealistic or just downright wierd AI slop).
+I’ve been largely ignoring AI image generators as I felt they have developed either an unsavoury reputation (used to create harmful or hateful fakes) or a poor reputation (unrealistic or just downright weird AI slop).
 But a free month of Canvas AI has persuaded me to take a proper look and to also investigate open source locally hosted alternatives.
 These are my considered reflections after a few days investigation (so don’t expect any hugely profound thoughts or